Hello-SimpleAI/chatgpt-comparison-detection/README.md

 ![](https://img.shields.io/badge/Languages-%20English%2C%20Chinese-brightgreen)
 ![](https://img.shields.io/badge/ChatGPT-Corpus%2C%20Detector-blue)

+Official repository of paper ["How Close is ChatGPT to Human Experts?
+Comparison Corpus, Evaluation, and Detection"](https://arxiv.org/abs/2301.07597).
+Please star, watch, and fork our repo for the active updates!

-([📢 Feedback Space for Detectors](https://github.com/Hello-SimpleAI/chatgpt-comparison-detection/discussions/2) please feel free to leave your feedback here! 请留下您宝贵的意见！)
+See also→([📢 Feedback Space for Detectors](https://github.com/Hello-SimpleAI/chatgpt-comparison-detection/discussions/2) please feel free to leave your feedback here! 请留下您宝贵的意见！)